teslamate-org/teslamate/README.md

 ## FAQ

+### Why are no consumption values displayed?

+Unfortunately, the Tesla API does not return consumption values for a trip.
+In order to still be able to display values TeslaMate estimates the consumption on the basis of the recorded (charging) data.
+It takes **at least three** charging sessions before the first estimate can be displayed.
+Each charging session will slightly improve the accuracy of the estimate, which is applied retroactively to all data.

 ### Sometimes the first few minutes of a drive are not recorded even though the car was online.
 Why?

 TeslaMate polls the car every few seconds while driving or charging.
 After